Yao-Xinchen/ECE391-Tips/macos.md

 sudo make install
 ```

-After that, the `qemu-system-riscv64` is available in `/usr/local/bin/`.

-You can check this with
+Verify the installation:

 ```sh
 which qemu-system-riscv64
 ```

-## Clangd (Optional)
+### Clangd (Optional)

-If you want to use Clangd for code completion and syntax checking,
+To enable code completion and syntax checking with **Clangd**,
-you should create a `.clangd` file to specify which compiler and headers to use.
+create a `.clangd` configuration file in your project root.

-This is my `.clangd`:
+Here’s an example:

 ```
 CompileFlags: